Latsan/8-Weekls-SQL-Case-Study/Case Study 4 Data Bank/A. Customer Nodes Exploration.md

-# A. Customer Nodes Exploration
+# Section A. Customer Nodes Exploration

 ### 1.How many unique nodes are there on the Data Bank system?